ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - messages usually have an expiration date
     - reliable and cheap
 - Service Bus queue
+    - has an SLA with 99.9% uptime
+    - supports messages >= 256kbs
     - a more expensive but more robust version of a storage queue
+    - standard tier and up you can store topics as well as queues
+    - topics: while queues are one-to-one, topics can be recieved by more than one app (one-to-many)
+    - you pay per message instead of per storage